 Inspired by alternative, indie, and experimental porn movements, we at Thousand Faces provide brain-food, eye-candy, and bodily arousal in equal measure.
 With original music, stunning visuals, quirky themes, and marginalised narratives.
-We passionately support and promote red umbrella workers of all kinds in all our content.
+We passionately support and promote sex workers of all kinds in all our content.

 “Porn is a medium, not a genre.”

 Hi!
 I’m Marcus Quillan, the primary being behind (and sometimes in front of) the Thousand Faces curtain.
 Here I’ll explain in a bit more details about how we work:

 I have long had a fascination with performance of all kinds, whether musical, sexual, literary, dance-based, comic or tragic.
 Amateur theatre is where I first encountered many of these aspects together and discovered the many varieties of tone any one performance may have, whether highly stylised, naturalistic, ‘over-the-top’, direct, subtle, artsy, or bawdy.
 I went on to study Shakespeare and train as an actor at a London drama school, working in film, theatre, and dance, before branching out into sexual media.
 I wanted to explore myself as a performer and how I could bring my training, and my truth, to a more explicit medium.
 With Thousand Faces, I want to explore the many facets of performance through a sexually explicit lens.
 I want to show that no one style or genre of porn, or performance, or any one medium, is inherently more ‘real’, valuable, or valid than any other.